 In accordance with the United States Department of Education regulations that require the disclosure of crime statistics, the College compiles and makes available all reports.
 The Advisory Committee on Campus Safety will provide upon request all campus crime statistics as reported to the United States Department of Education.
-For more information, please contact the interim vice president of student affairs.
+For more information, please contact the director of security, events and scheduling.
 You can also visit the Office of Postsecondary Education online at http://ope.ed.gov/security for the annual report.